Xiu-Wawa/Xiu-Wawa/README.md

 ### Hi there 👋, I'm Josh~😎
   I am a self-taught Programmer.
-I have participated a lots of projects especially  on Arduino.
+I have done a lots of projects especially  on Arduino.
 I can assist on hardware and software technicalities.
 I currently studying BS       Electronics Engineering in MSU-IIT.

 Skills: Python, C++, Arduino, Troubleshooting & Debugging Codes